reviewboard/rbtools/docs/rbtools/rbt/commands/patch.rst

 .. cmdoption:: -c, --commit

+   Commit using information fetched from the review request (Git/Mercurial only).

+.. cmdoption:: -C, --commit-no-edit

-   Commit using information fetched from the review request (Git only).
+   Commit using information fetched from the review request (Git/Mercurial only).
+This differs from -c by not invoking the editor to modify the commit message.

 .. cmdoption:: --server